pka/copc-rs/README.md

 [![docs.rs docs](https://docs.rs/copc-rs/badge.svg)](https://docs.rs/copc-rs)

 copc-rs is a rust library for reading and writing Cloud Optimized Point Cloud ([COPC](https://copc.io/)) data.
+It utilizes the las and laz crates heavily and tries to offer a similiar API to las.

 ## Usage examples